In this section

 Voluntary Services Department, Level 2, Main Reception, Royal Berkshire Hospital, Craven Road, Reading Berkshire RG1 5LE

 Volunteers should be over 17 years of age and willing to commit to a minimum of 2 hours per week for a minimum of 12 months.
 You do not need formal qualifications: all we ask is that you are friendly, caring, approachable and reliable.

 Sometimes there is confusion between volunteering and work experience.
 Volunteering is giving something back to the local community and/or learning new skills.
 Volunteering is a regular commitment over a longer period of time.
 Work experience is a one-off short-term structured programme where you are shadowing paid members of staff.

-If you are interested in volunteering with us, please complete this short application form (volunteer application form.) and email it back to our Voluntary Services Team at firstname.lastname@example.org.
-All shortlisted applicants will be invited to a short interview and then, if successful, will be required to complete the same recruitment checks as paid staff members.
+If you are interested in volunteering with us, please take a look at our volunteering roles and get in touch with us at firstname.lastname@example.org and please indicate which role you are interested in.
+We currently only have a limited number of opportunities available and we will let you know at the time of enquiring what roles we have available.
+If you are interested in applying for any of the available roles, we will then send you an application form.
+All shortlisted applicants will be invited to a short interview and then, if successful, you will be required to complete the same recruitment checks as paid staff members.
 Recruitment checks include:

 Once all checks are completed, volunteers are required to complete the Trust’s volunteer induction, mandatory training and any role specific training that is required before commencement of their voluntary role.

 If you would like to speak to a member of the voluntary services team, please contact us at: